Alexgolshtein/warp-ctc/README.md

 Go to [Specific Modifications](#specific-modifications) if you got issues, then return here.

+Set CUDA_HOME and CUDA_PATH in system env vars to your cuda toolkit installation dir in "Proigram files", for example: C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v10.2
+You can set the WARP_CTC_PATH in system env vars to any directory and place in it the warpctc.dll (You can find it in \warp-ctc\build\Release).
+If you don't - you could get an exception "Could not find warpctc.dll in {}.\n".
+You can find another fix of this issue in [Specific Modifications](#specific-modifications) .

 At last, copy `warp-ctc/build/Release/warpctc.dll` to the path where you install the warpctc.
-For example, for the installation performed with Anaconda3 within an environment named "pytorch", the path oughts to be: `Anaconda3/envs/pytorch/Lib/site-packages/warpctc_pytorch-0.1-py3.7-win-amd64.egg/warpctc_pytorch/` .
+For example, for the installation performed with Anaconda3 within an environment named "pytorch", the path oughts to be: `Anaconda3/envs/pytorch/Lib/site-packages/warpctc_pytorch-0.1-py3.8-win-amd64.egg/warpctc_pytorch/` .
-Another example: `virtualenv\pytorch38\Lib\site-packages\warpctc_pytorch-0.1-py3.8-win-amd64.egg\`

 Go to [Specific Modifications](#specific-modifications) if you got issues, then return here.